Used by journalists, researchers, and financial publications for citation.

 Commercial scoring models evaluate company-level risk exposure, including industry classification and financial structure.

-Business credit strength is built through operational consistency, not isolated financing events.
+Business credit is built through repeatable operations, not isolated approval events.

 Understanding the distinction between consumer and commercial credit prevents strategic misalignment.